shubhamku044/full-stack-interview-questions/README.md

 > - Performance optimization and capacity planning
 > - Disaster recovery and business continuity

-What is the function of CI (Continuous Integration) server?
+12. What is the function of CI (Continuous Integration) server?

-What does Containerization mean?
+13. What does Containerization mean?

-What are the success factors for Continuous Integration?
+14. What are the success factors for Continuous Integration?

-Mention what are the key aspects or principle behind DevOps?
+15. Mention what are the key aspects or principle behind DevOps?

-Can we consider DevOps as an Agile methodology?
+16. Can we consider DevOps as an Agile methodology?

-What are the advantages of DevOps?
+17. What are the advantages of DevOps?

-What is DevOps engineer's duty with regards to Agile development?
+18. What is DevOps engineer's duty with regards to Agile development?

-Which are the top DevOps tools?
+19. Which are the top DevOps tools?
 Which tools have you worked on?

-How is DevOps different from Agile/SDLC?
+20. How is DevOps different from Agile/SDLC?

-How do all DevOps tools work together?
+21. How do all DevOps tools work together?

-Which problems does a Container Orchestration solve?
+22. Which problems does a Container Orchestration solve?

-What is the difference between Kubernetes and Docker?
+23. What is the difference between Kubernetes and Docker?

-How Do you update a live heavy traffic site with minimum or Zero Down Time?
+24. How Do you update a live heavy traffic site with minimum or Zero Down Time?

-Classify Cloud Platforms by category
+25. Classify Cloud Platforms by category

-What do you know about Serverless model?
+26. What do you know about Serverless model?

-What is Chef?
+27. What is Chef?

-Explain a use case for Docker
+28. Explain a use case for Docker

-Tell me about the worst-run/best-run outage you’ve been a part of.
+29. Tell me about the worst-run/best-run outage you've been a part of.
 What made it bad/well-run?

-What are the differences between Continuous Integration, Continuous Delivery, and Continuous Deployment?
+30. What are the differences between Continuous Integration, Continuous Delivery, and Continuous Deployment?

-Explain Blue-Green deployment technique
+31. Explain Blue-Green deployment technique

-If something breaks in production, how do you know about it?
+32. If something breaks in production, how do you know about it?

-How would you prepare for a migration from one platform to another?
+33. How would you prepare for a migration from one platform to another?

-What's the difference between a Blue/Green Deployment and a Rolling Deployment?
+34. What's the difference between a Blue/Green Deployment and a Rolling Deployment?

-How would you make key aspects of a software system traceable?
+35. How would you make key aspects of a software system traceable?

-What is the difference between Resource Allocation and Resource Provisioning?
+36. What is the difference between Resource Allocation and Resource Provisioning?

-How would you assess how deployable a system is?
+37. How would you assess how deployable a system is?

-What is Vagrant and what is it used for?
+38. What is Vagrant and what is it used for?

-What is Continuous Monitoring?
+39. What is Continuous Monitoring?

-Why Continuous Integration is important for Agile?
+40. Why Continuous Integration is important for Agile?

-How is Container different from a Virtual Machine?
+41. How is Container different from a Virtual Machine?

-How would you deploy software to 5000 nodes?
+42. How would you deploy software to 5000 nodes?

-How would you introduce Continuous Delivery in a successful, huge company for which the change from Waterfall to Continuous Delivery would be not trivial, because of the size and complexity of the business?
+43. How would you introduce Continuous Delivery in a successful, huge company for which the change from Waterfall to Continuous Delivery would be not trivial, because of the size and complexity of the business?

-What is Canary Releasing?
+44. What is Canary Releasing?

-Can you explain a relationship between container runtime and container orchestration?
+45. Can you explain a relationship between container runtime and container orchestration?

 ## Entity Framework

-What are the benefits of using EF?
+1. What are the benefits of using EF?

-What is Entity Framework?
+2. What is Entity Framework?

-What is Conceptual Model?
+3. What is Conceptual Model?

-What is Mapping?
+4. What is Mapping?

-What is pluralize and singularize in the Entity Framework?
+5. What is pluralize and singularize in the Entity Framework?

-What is the purpose of a DBContext class?
+6. What is the purpose of a DBContext class?

-What is migration in Entity Framework?
+7. What is migration in Entity Framework?

-Mention in what all scenarios Entity Framework can be applicable?
+8. Mention in what all scenarios Entity Framework can be applicable?

-What are scalar and navigation properties in Entity Framework?
+9. What are scalar and navigation properties in Entity Framework?

-Mention what is Code First Approach and Model First Approach in Entity Framework?
+10. Mention what is Code First Approach and Model First Approach in Entity Framework?

-What is Code First approach in Entity Framework?
+11. What is Code First approach in Entity Framework?

-What is Storage Model?
+12. What is Storage Model?

-How can we handle concurrency in Entity Framework?
+13. How can we handle concurrency in Entity Framework?

-Explain Lazy Loading, Eager Loading, and Explicit Loading?
+14. Explain Lazy Loading, Eager Loading, and Explicit Loading?

-Could you explain the difference between Optimistic vs Pessimistic locking?
+15. Could you explain the difference between Optimistic vs Pessimistic locking?

-What are POCO classes in Entity Framework?
+16. What are POCO classes in Entity Framework?

-What is Optimistic Locking?
+17. What is Optimistic Locking?

-What are complex types in Entity Framework?
+18. What are complex types in Entity Framework?

-What are the different approaches supported in the Entity Framework to create Entity Model?
+19. What are the different approaches supported in the Entity Framework to create Entity Model?

-What is EF Data Access Architecture?
+20. What is EF Data Access Architecture?

-Can you explain Lazy Loading in a detailed manner?
+21. Can you explain Lazy Loading in a detailed manner?

-What are the advantages and disadvantages of Database First Approach?
+22. What are the advantages and disadvantages of Database First Approach?

-What are the advantages of Model First Approach?
+23. What are the advantages of Model First Approach?

-What is Eager Loading?
+24. What is Eager Loading?

-What is the role of Entity Client Data Provider?
+25. What is the role of Entity Client Data Provider?

-What are the components of Entity Framework Architecture?
+26. What are the components of Entity Framework Architecture?

-Explain how you can load related entities in EF?
+27. Explain how you can load related entities in EF?

-What is the importance of EDMX file in Entity Framework?
+28. What is the importance of EDMX file in Entity Framework?

-What are the advantages/disadvantages of Code First Approach?
+29. What are the advantages/disadvantages of Code First Approach?

-When would you use EF6 vs EF Core?
+30. When would you use EF6 vs EF Core?

-Which type of loading is good in which scenario?
+31. Which type of loading is good in which scenario?

-Can you explain CSDL, SSDL and MSL sections in an EDMX file?
+32. Can you explain CSDL, SSDL and MSL sections in an EDMX file?

-What are T4 templates?
+33. What are T4 templates?

-Is DbContext thread safe?
+34. Is DbContext thread safe?

-How can you enhance the performance of Entity Framework?
+35. How can you enhance the performance of Entity Framework?

-What is the difference between ObjectContext and DbContext?
+36. What is the difference between ObjectContext and DbContext?

-What is faster - [ADO.NET](http://ado.net/) or [ADO.NET](http://ado.net/) Entity Framework?
+37. What is faster - [ADO.NET](http://ado.net/) or [ADO.NET](http://ado.net/) Entity Framework?

-Name some differences between Express vs Recoverable messages
+38. Name some differences between Express vs Recoverable messages

-What types of system generated messages do you know?
+39. What types of system generated messages do you know?

-Why shouldn't I use the Repository Pattern with Entity Framework?
+40. Why shouldn't I use the Repository Pattern with Entity Framework?

-What is relationship between Repository and Unit of Work?
+41. What is relationship between Repository and Unit of Work?

-What are the disadvantages of using static DbContext?
+42. What are the disadvantages of using static DbContext?

-What is the difference between POCO, Code First, and simple EF approach?
+43. What is the difference between POCO, Code First, and simple EF approach?

-Could you explain Pessimistic locking?
+44. Could you explain Pessimistic locking?

-What’s the difference between LINQ to SQL and Entity Framework?
+45. What's the difference between LINQ to SQL and Entity Framework?

-What is the difference between Code First, Model First and Database First?
+46. What is the difference between Code First, Model First and Database First?

-How can we do pessimistic locking in Entity Framework?
+47. How can we do pessimistic locking in Entity Framework?

-What is the difference between Automatic Migration vs Code-base Migration?
+48. What is the difference between Automatic Migration vs Code-base Migration?

-What difference does .AsNoTracking() make?
+49. What difference does .AsNoTracking() make?

-What are the advantages and disadvantages of creating a Global Entities Context for the application (i.e. one static instance)?
+50. What are the advantages and disadvantages of creating a Global Entities Context for the application (i.e. one static instance)?

-When would you use SaveChanges(false) + AcceptAllChanges()?
+51. When would you use SaveChanges(false) + AcceptAllChanges()?

-What is client wins and store wins mode in Entity Framework concurrency?
+52. What is client wins and store wins mode in Entity Framework concurrency?

-What's the difference between .SaveChanges() and .AcceptAllChanges()?
+53. What's the difference between .SaveChanges() and .AcceptAllChanges()?

-Can I use Entity Framework 6 in .Net Core?
+54. Can I use Entity Framework 6 in .Net Core?

 ## Git

-What is difference between Git vs SVN?
+1. What is difference between Git vs SVN?

-What is Git?
+2. What is Git?

-What is the command to write a commit message in Git?
+3. What is the command to write a commit message in Git?

-What's the difference between a pull request and a branch?
+4. What's the difference between a pull request and a branch?

-What is Git fork?
+5. What is Git fork?
 What is difference between fork, branch and clone?

-How does the Centralized Workflow work?
+6. How does the Centralized Workflow work?

-What is the difference between git pull and git fetch?
+7. What is the difference between git pull and git fetch?

-Tell me the difference between HEAD, working tree and index, in Git?
+8. Tell me the difference between HEAD, working tree and index, in Git?

-How to revert previous commit in git?
+9. How to revert previous commit in git?

-What is a "bare git" repository?
+10. What is a "bare git" repository?

-When should I use git stash?
+11. When should I use git stash?

-Explain the advantages of Forking Workflow
+12. Explain the advantages of Forking Workflow

-What is git cherry-pick?
+13. What is git cherry-pick?

-Could you explain the Gitflow workflow?
+14. Could you explain the Gitflow workflow?

-When would you use git clone over git clone --bare?
+15. When would you use git clone over git clone --bare?

-What is the difference between git clone, git clone --bare and git clone --mirror?
+16. What is the difference between git clone, git clone --bare and git clone --mirror?

-How do you make an existing repository bare?
+17. How do you make an existing repository bare?

-When would you use git clone over git clone --mirror?
+18. When would you use git clone over git clone --mirror?

-When would you use git clone --bare over git clone --mirror?
+19. When would you use git clone --bare over git clone --mirror?

-Can you explain what git reset does in plain English?
+20. Can you explain what git reset does in plain English?

-What is the HEAD in Git?
+21. What is the HEAD in Git?

-What is difference between git stash pop and git stash apply?
+22. What is difference between git stash pop and git stash apply?

-Do you know how to easily undo a git rebase?
+23. Do you know how to easily undo a git rebase?

-What are "git hooks"?
+24. What are "git hooks"?

-What are the type of git hooks?
+25. What are the type of git hooks?

-How can you use git bisect to determine the source of a (regression) bug?
+26. How can you use git bisect to determine the source of a (regression) bug?

-When do you use git rebase instead of git merge?
+27. When do you use git rebase instead of git merge?

-What is git bisect?
+28. What is git bisect?
 How can you use it to determine the source of a (regression) bug?

 ## Graphql